sanaishere/appointment/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description
-<p>this is automatic appointment system (it is not completed yet),allows you chhose date and time and reserves you appointment.
+<p>this is automatic appointment system (it is not completed yet),allows you choose date and time and reserves your appointment
+if there are free staffs .
 staffs can request to leave on neccessary events.admin can create staffs,and check appointments and change in need.
 </p>